postmanlabs/labs-docs/src/pages/docs/administration/sso/okta.md

 And paste them in the corresponding sections of the **Identity Provider Details** screen as shown below:
 [![details](https://assets.postman.com/postman-docs/Okta-IDP-Details3.png)](https://assets.postman.com/postman-docs/Okta-IDP-Details3.png)

-Once you fill in the details, select the **Generate relay/Regenerate relay** button to create a parameter to send with a SAML response in an IDP-initiated single sign-on.
+Once you fill in the details, select **Generate relay/Regenerate relay** to create a parameter to send with a SAML response in an IDP-initiated single sign-on.
 Copy the **relay state** and paste it in the following screen:
 [![details](https://assets.postman.com/postman-docs/Okta-Relay-State.png)](https://assets.postman.com/postman-docs/Okta-Relay-State.png)

-To paste, select the **Edit** button and paste the value in **Default Relay State** field.
+To paste, select **Edit** and paste the value in **Default Relay State** field.

 Select **Save Authentication**.